openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 3. `InsertBuffers` - analyzes `LoopInfo` and `Expression` semantics, inserts `snippets::op::Buffer`. `Buffer` is an operation that represents a memory buffer needed to save some intermediate results.
 4. `InsertLoadStore` - inserts explicit memory access operations like `Load` and `Store` (both from `snippets::op`).
 These are needed, so appropriate instructions will be emitted during the code generation stage to move data between memory and vector registers.
+5. `InitLoops` - initialize data pointer shift parameters (pointer increments and finalization offsets for each loop port) in `LoopInfo`.
-5. `InitLoops` - inserts explicit `LoopBegin` and `LoopEnd` (`snippets::op`) operations based on the acquired `LoopInfo`.
+6. `InsertLoops` - inserts explicit `LoopBegin` and `LoopEnd` (`snippets::op`) operations based on the acquired `LoopInfo`.
 Again, the explicit operations are needed to emit appropriate instructions later.
+7. `InsertBroadcastMove` insert `MoveBroadcast` before `Expressions` with several inputs since a special broadcasting instruction needs to be generated to broadcast a single value to fill the whole vector register.
-6. `LoadMoveBroadcastToBroadcastLoad` fuse `Load->MoveBroadcast` sequences into a single `BroadcastLoad` expressions.
+8. `LoadMoveBroadcastToBroadcastLoad` fuse `Load->MoveBroadcast` sequences into a single `BroadcastLoad` expressions.

-The buffer pipeline is focused on managing `op::Buffer` operations:
-1. `IdentifyBuffers` - analyzes buffers using graph coloring algorithm to avoid redundant pointer increments.
-2. `AllocateBuffers` - calculates minimal memory size required to handle all the buffers.
-The memory will be allocated during the execution stage by the plugin `Snippet` node.

-The final pipeline applies finishing touches before the `IR` will be passed to the `Generator` module:
+9. `AllocateBuffers` is responsible for a safe `Buffer` data pointer increments and common memory size calculation.
+For more details refer please to the end of this section.
+10. `CleanRepeatedDataPointerShifts` - eliminates redundant pointer increments from the loops.
-1. `PropagateLayout` - propagates data layouts to `Parameters` and `Results` (actually to corresponding `Expressions`), so `Kernel` will be able to calculate appropriate data offsets for every iteration of an external parallel loop.
+11. `PropagateLayout` - propagates data layouts to `Parameters` and `Results` (actually to corresponding `Expressions`), so `Kernel` will be able to calculate appropriate data offsets for every iteration of an external parallel loop.

-2. `CleanupLoopOffsets` - eliminates redundant pointer increments from the loops.
+As mentioned above the `op::Buffer` operations are managed by the pass `AllocateBuffers`.
+Before describing the algorithm, it is necessary to briefly consider the structure of `Buffer`:
+* All `Buffers` represent `Buffer scratchpad` together (a common memory that is needed for intermediate results storing).
+* Each `Buffer` has an `offset` relative to the common data pointer (pointer of `Buffer scratchpad`) and `ID` (the `Buffers` with the same `ID` have the same assigned register).

+The algorithm supports two modes: optimized and non-optimized.
+The optimized one calculates minimal memory size and minimal unique `ID` count required to handle all the buffers.
+The non-optimized version assigns each buffer an unique `ID` and `offset`.
+The first mode is the default one, while the second one might be used for debugging the optimized version.
+The optimized algorithm `AllocateBuffers` has the main following steps:
+1. `IdentifyBuffers` - analyzes `Buffers` access patterns to avoid redundant pointer increments.
+A graph coloring algorithm is utilized for this purpose.
+2. `DefineBufferClusters` - creates sets of `Buffer` ops - `BufferClusters`.
+`Buffers` from one `BufferCluster` refer to the same memory area (they have the same `offset` relative to the `Buffer scratchpad` data pointer).
+For example, there is a loop with `Buffer` ops on input and output.
+If the body of this loop can write data to the memory from which it was read, these `Buffers` are in one `BufferCluster`.
+3. `SolveBufferMemory` - calculate the most optimal memory size of `Buffer scratchpad` based on `BufferClusters` and life time of `Buffers`.

 More details on control flow optimization passes could be found in the `control_flow_transformations(...)` method inside [subgraph.cpp](../src/op/subgraph.cpp).
 When all the passes are applied, the `LinearIR` is handled further to the `Generator` to emit executable code.